+FORM 10-Q

-FORM 10-Q ☑ Quarterly Report Pursuant To Section 13 or 15(d) of the Securities Exchange Act of 1934 For the quarterly period ended: June 30, 2023 ☐ Transition Report Pursuant To Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from \\\\\ to\\\ Commission File No. 001-35927 AIR INDUSTRIES GROUP (Exact name of registrant as specified in its charter) Nevada 80-0948413 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1460 Fifth Avenue, Bay Shore, New York 11706 (Address of principal executive offices) (631) 968-5000 (Registrant's telephone number, including area code) Securities Registered pursuant to Section 12(b) of the Act Title of Each Class Trading Symbol(s) Name of each Exchange on which Registered Common Stock AIRI NYSE-American Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant has submitted every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one): Large Accelerated Filer $\square$ Non-Accelerated Filer ⊠ Accelerated Filer $\square$ Smaller Reporting Company ⊠ Emerging Growth Company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. $\Box$ Indicate by check mark whether registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes ☐ No ☒ There were 3,289,827 shares of the registrant's common stock outstanding as of August 14, 2023.
+☑ Quarterly Report P Pursuant To Section 13 or 15(d) of the Secur ities Exchange Act of 1934 I For the quarterly period ended: September 30, 2023 or ☐ Transition Report F Pursuant To Section 13 or 15(d) of the Secur ities Exchange Act of 1934 For the transition period from to Commission File No. 001-35927 AIR INDUSTRIES GROUP Exact name of registrant as specified in its cha arter) Nevada 80-0948413 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 1460 Fifth Avenue, Bay Shore, New York 11 (Address of principal executive offices) 706 (1 (631) 968-5000 Registrant's telephone number, including area code) Sec urities Registered pursuant to Section 12(b) of the Act Tid OF 1 Cl T. I. (1.
+1/1) Name of each Exchange on Title of Each Class Common Stock Trading Symbol(s) AIRI which Registered NYSE-American during the past 12 months (or for such shorter perequirements for the past 90 days.
+Yes ⊠ No □ Indicate by check mark whether the registrant has so §232.405 of this chapter) during the preceding 12 mondicate by check mark whether the registrant is a ubmitted every Interactive Data File required to file aubmitted every Interactive Data File required tooths (or for such shorter period that the regist large accelerated filer, an accelerated filer, a "large accelerated filer," "accelerated filer," Non-Smal tion 13 or 15(d) of the Securities Exchange Act of 1936 such reports), and (2) has been subject to such filing to be submitted pursuant to Rule 405 of Regulation Strant was required to submit such files).
+Yes ⊠ No □ non-accelerated filer, smaller reporting company, or an "smaller reporting company," and "emerging growt".
+Accelerated Filer ⊠ ler Reporting Company ⊠ mark if the registrant has elected not to use the rging Growth Company $\square$ e extended transition period for complying with any new or revised financial accounting standards provided pr ursuant to Section 7(a)(2)(B) of the Securities Act. □ ndicate by check mark whether registrant is a shell of company (as defined in Rule 12b-2 of the Exch nange Act).
+Yes □ No ⊠ There were 3,303,045 shares of the registrant's comm non stock outstanding as of December 1, 2023